GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 ### HRIS-Get-Agents flow

+The workflow is assigned to the WFM Integration configuration property of "User Account IDs" that has a description of "An architect workflow to retrieve a list of users from HRIS".
+This will ensure the workflow is triggered as part of scheduled agent synchronization process.

 The purpose of this workflow is to to provide unique ids of agents in external HRIS system together with their emails, according to which these agents can be mapped to the user records in Genesys Cloud.

 This workflow is expected to return a list of emailIds and associated externalIds of the agents from external HRIS system that is to be synchronized with Genesys users.